geekjuice/vim-spec/README.md

 ## Notes/Issues

 * Default spec command fallbacks to the dominant spec filetype i.e. Ruby, JS, Coffee in the current directory.
-Future update will look for {spec|test} directories rather than search the whole parent tree
+Future update will look for {spec|test}
+  directories rather than search the whole parent tree

+* Assertions with no name i.e. no attribute for `it` in mocha will fail if trying to call nearest test `RunNearestSpec` as it depends on `it` having a value

 ## Credits